 Understanding Drug & Alcohol Rehab Success Rates

 Here are a few considerations to help you understand the drug and alcohol success rates of different programs.
 While each rehab program is unique, these basic measures will apply to most drug and alcohol rehab programs.

 - Completion Rate

 One of the first measures of success is the ability to complete a drug or alcohol rehab program.
-Ask facilities what percentage of people who start treatment complete treatment there.
+Ask facilities what percentage of people who start treatment there complete treatment there.

 - Overall Recovery Rate

 When touring or interviewing a rehab facility for yourself or a loved one, ask what their overall success rate is.
-Simply, this percentage tells you how many people achieve sobriety during their stay at the rehab facility.
+Simply put, this percentage tells you how many people achieve sobriety during their stay at the rehab facility.
 The higher the value, the better the chances for successful detoxification and full sobriety.
 Be cautious about programs that report low recovery rates.
 Many facilities with lower recovery rates embrace the notion of relapse as part of the recovery process.

 - Long-Term Success Rates

 Ask about the long-term success rates.
 Anyone kept away from drugs and alcohol can achieve sobriety for a limited time.
 However, a program is only effective if you can maintain sobriety on your own.
 Find out how many patients who have completed a given program remain clean and sober years down the road.
 Do not be fooled by people talking about extremely short-term measures for sobriety, instead opting for a recovery center that fosters lasting sobriety.
 Ask if people are remaining clean years past their stay in recovery.